June holds reign as the hottest month in

 The month with the longest days in Aden is June, with an average of 12h and 54min of daylight.

-On the first day of the month, sunrise is at 05:32 and sunset at 18:22.
-On the last day of June, sunrise is at 05:37 and sunset at 18:29 +03.
+On the first day of June, sunrise is at 05:32 and sunset at 18:22.
+On the last day of the month, sunrise is at 05:37 and sunset at 18:29 +03.

 Sunshine

-The average sunshine in June is 9.4h.
+In June, the average sunshine in Aden is 9.4h.

 UV index